 Art therapy is a powerful approach for people of all ages, races and socio-economic status.
 Artistic talent is not required; a willingness to participate in the process is all that is necessary.
-The art process provides an outlet to channel anger, to grieve, to adapt, and to cope.
+The art process provides an outlet to channel anger, manage anxiety, promote relaxation, and help patients cope with difficult issues or emotions.
 Without words one can express joy, frustration, despair, anxiety, and growth.

 Materials are chosen to correspond with the interests, physical condition and energy level of the patient.
-Media may range from watercolor or acrylic paints, oil and chalk pastels, to clay, tissue art and collage.
-Sand trays, fiber arts and bead work are also popular media.
+Media may range from watercolor or acrylic paints, bead work, oil and chalk pastels, to clay, tissue art and collage.
 The art therapist may use a "hand over hand" approach to assist patients who have difficulty manipulating the materials.
 Sample art tasks may include: creating a painting of fears or frustrations, assembling a collage about family, creating a mandala, or working on a memory quilt.

 Art Therapy at Cleveland Clinic